iriri/minimal-c/channel/README.md

 support for multiplexing.
 Changes have been made from Go's channel design to improve the multi-producer use case and reduce reliance on `select`.
 Buffered channels (queues with capacity of at least 1) are lock-free in the fast path.
-Currently requires C11 for `stdatomic.h`.
-I plan on doing a GNU11 version sometime that will support sending function pointers and literals.
+C11 support is required for `stdatomic.h`.

 TODO: Send, receive, and select with timeouts.